-On the hunt for an Xbox Series X?
+On the hunt for an Xbox series X?
 Here’s when retailers expect more stock

-Where to buy Xbox Series X: Restock updates and how to pre-order Microsoft’s newest Xbox console in the UK
+Where to buy Xbox series X: Restock updates and how to pre-order Microsoft’s next-gen console

 The elusive console is selling out everywhere.
-Here’s how to get your hands on the latest Xbox
+Here’s how to get your hands on one

-We’re six months into the launch of the Xbox Series X, and Microsoft’s next-generation console continues to elude customers.
-Supplies are sparse across the globe, and while restocks are arriving with increasing regularity, the consoles are snapped up almost as quickly they appear.
-Right now the Xbox Series X is sold out across the board.
+We’re six months into the launch of the Xbox series X, and Microsoft’s next-generation console continues to elude customers.
+While the cheaper, less powerful Xbox series S is easier to find at most retailers, supplies of the X are sparse across the globe.
+Restocks are arriving with increasing regularity, but the consoles are snapped up almost as quickly they appear.

 Microsoft isn’t the only company with a supply chain problem.
 Rival Sony is also facing shortages of its PlayStation 5 console, with delays blamed on everything from organised scalpers hoarding the machines to resell for profit, to semiconductor shortages causing bottlenecks in the production of electronics around the world, to the simple fact that both new consoles are in such high demand.

 Don’t expect these supply constraints to be fixed any time soon.
-Microsoft’s Mike Spencer told The New York Times that he expects shortages of the Xbox Series X console to continue until June at the earliest.
+Microsoft’s Mike Spencer told The New York Times that he expects shortages of the Xbox series X console to continue until June at the earliest.
 The forecast is bleaker when you consider comments from chipmaker AMD — which provides components for both consoles — saying demand for parts would outstrip supply until the second half of 2021.

 If it’s any consolation, the coronavirus pandemic has also delayed production of many next-gen game releases, meaning there are fewer reasons to upgrade to the newest Xbox console right away.
 The next-generation is starting off on a whimper rather than a bang.

-Finding a retailer with an Xbox Series X in stock is a challenge, and requires luck as well as research.
+Finding a retailer with an Xbox series X in stock is a challenge, and requires luck as well as research.
 Despite temporary policies preventing customers from purchasing more than one console, the slow trickle of new stock is spread out among so many online stores that each individual retailer tends to sell out in minutes.

 Read more:

-The Xbox Series X can also be purchased through Xbox All Access, which gives you the console and a 24 months of access to Microsoft’s games-on-demand service, Xbox Game Pass Ultimate, from £28.99 per month.
+The Xbox series X can also be purchased through Xbox All Access, which gives you the console and a 24 months of access to Microsoft’s games-on-demand service, Xbox Game Pass Ultimate, from £28.99 per month.
 That said, the availability of Xbox All Access is constrained by the very same supply issues with the console itself.

-Fresh stock can arrive suddenly and without warning, so it’s a good idea to follow Xbox Series X stock trackers and online retailers’ Twitter accounts where you can.
-Our guide to where to buy the Xbox Series X lists every retailer that has previously had stock or offered pre-orders.
+Fresh stock can arrive suddenly and without warning, so it’s a good idea to follow Xbox series X stock trackers and online retailers’ Twitter accounts where you can.
+Our guide to where to buy the Xbox series X lists every retailer that has previously had stock or offered pre-orders.
 We’re always refreshing this page with the latest information on when new consoles are expected to come in, so check back regularly for restock updates.

-You can trust our independent round-ups.
-We may earn commission from some of the retailers, but we never allow this to influence selections, which are formed from real-world testing and expert advice.
-This revenue helps to fund journalism across The Independent.

-When will Xbox Series X restock in the UK?
+When will Xbox series X restock in the UK?

 - Game: Out of stock